Ernie: And now, we'd like to do a song our roots.

 Oscar: over, 'cause it's my turn to sing!
 We grouches got relatives too, you know.
 Only we don't call them kin folks, we call them can folks!
 Heh heh heh.

-Oscar: There's Ron and Nephew Nat Who sings off key that beautiful?
+Oscar: Rotten Ron and Nephew Nat Who sings off key Isn't beautiful?

-And Dirty Dan's my kinda man He's into trash me
+Oscar: And Dirty Dan's my man He's into trash me

 Oh, Oscar! (giggles)

-Oscar: And Sloppy the grouch to know His best is a flea
+Oscar: And Sloppy the grouch to know His best friend is a

-Bert & Sounds like you've got quite a family
+Bert & Ernie: Sounds you've got quite a family

 Oscar: I 'em!

-They're all your Kin (kin folk) Kin (kin folk) Just a way of saying Kin (kin folk) Kin (kin folk) Come meet the kin folk on my tree Come the kin folk on my family tree-ee-ee-ee
+All: They're all Kin (kin folk) Kin (kin folk) a way of saying family Kin (kin folk) Kin (kin folk) meet the kin folk on my family tree Come meet the kin folk on my tree-ee-ee-ee